twolodzko/tymwol.github.io/ml-checklist.md

  * How would you deploy a new version of the model (manual inspection, canary deployment, A/B testing)?
  * How often do you need to re-train the model?
 What is the upper bound ("at least") and lower bound ("not sooner than")?
+ * If something goes wrong, how would you unroll the deployment?

 ## 6. How would you monitor it?